• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Bill Belichick, sleazeball

 Don't forget the way he ran Bledsoe out of town after the guy was INJURED.
-Ya, I know the Pats wouldn't have won that many Super Bowls with Drew at the helm, but to me he's still a classless piece of shit for the way he treated Bernie and Drew.
+Ya, I know the Pats wouldn't have won that many Super Bowls with Drew at the helm, but to me he's still a classless piece of shirt for the way he treated Bernie and Drew.

 1,800 calls in a year is 5 a day.